What is SNMP? Protocol Essentials for Network Management

 SNMP follows a manager-agent architecture, with three key components:

-1. SNMP Manager: The central system that monitors and controls SNMP-enabled devices.
+SNMP Manager (Network Management Station/NMS): The central system that monitors and controls SNMP-enabled devices.
 This is typically your network monitoring software.

 The basic flow works like this: